Huntstown and Littlepace: Location and access

 The district is approximately 14.3 km from Dublin city.
 It is 4 miles north-west of the M50 motorway.
 Dublin Bus route 70 connects it to the city centre and Dunboyne.
 Route 39A connects it to Baggot Street and UCD.
 Route 270 goes to the Blanchardstown Shopping Centre.
-Two railways stations are nearby: Clonsilla railway station and Hansfield.
+Two railway stations are nearby: Clonsilla railway station and Hansfield.
 Clonsilla train station provides commuter services to and from the city centre going to Pearse and Connolly Station.
 Trains from Hansfield station travel to Dublin Docks primarily.

 History

 The area was developed during the housing boom in Ireland.
 It is located near a major Kepak Meats plant, Facebook Data Centre and Damastown Industrial Estate.
 Littlepace stud farm is also nearby.
 Before the area was developed for housing, it was known as a hunting ground, with some estates and a park named in tribute.
 The Huntstown/Littlepace parish was founded in 1981, and formed from the Blakestown parish, which formed from the parish of Corduff in 1979.

 On 1 January 2005, Littlepace was struck by a small tornado, which caused damage to a number of houses and parked vehicles.
 The damage caused was reported to have cost over 20,000 euros.